 AMC volunteers work on land and water trails from the Mid Atlantic to Maine making the outdoors accessible for millions of people.
 This workshop will help you find ways to join in and give back to trails.
 Whether you live near the Pennsylvania Highlands Trail Network, the Bay Circuit Trail, the New England National Scenic Trail or the Connecticut River Paddlers Trail, we always have plenty of work for trails volunteers.
 And, if you don't live near one of our current trail projects, learn how you can give back to local trails near you!

 Have you ever wanted to travel to far-off locales and discover hidden natural wonders the world over?
 AMC's Adventure Travel program crisscrosses the globe on amazing adventures!
-Come listen to stores and see pictures of some recent experiences and discover how you can get involved, either as a trip leader or as a participant!
+Come listen to stories and see pictures of some recent experiences and discover how you can get involved, either as a trip leader or as a participant!